troch/react-timer-hoc/README.md

 > A React higher-order timer component

 Keep your components simple, testable and composable by using higher-order components.
-This higher-order timer component will re-render your component at the desire interval (in milliseconds).
+This higher-order timer component will re-render your component at the desire rate (in milliseconds).

 __Demo__: [http://jsbin.com/vozegataco/edit?html,js,output](http://jsbin.com/vozegataco/edit?html,js,output)